WonderKit

 How many people can I add to a family group?+

 The Plus plan supports up to 3 groups; each group can have everyone you want to include — parents, grandparents, co-parents, nannies.
-Free works for up to 3 trips with core features.
+The Free plan lets you plan your first trip free, with 5 AI sessions a month and all the core features.

 Does it really understand ages?+